Daniel W. Rasmus Biography

 Daniel W. Rasmus, the author of Listening to the Future, is a strategist and industry analyst who has helped clients put their future in context.
 Rasmus uses scenarios to analyze trends in society, technology, economics, the environment, and politics in order to discover implications used to develop and refine products, services and experiences.
 He leverages this work and methodology for content development, workshops and for professional development.

 Rasmus is an internationally recognized speaker.
-He has addressed audiences at Enterprise 2.0, CeBIT, UBTech, The Front End of Innovation, The National Association of Workforce Boards, ProjectWorld, KMWorld, SAE International, Computers and Libraries, The CIO Association of Canada and Future Trends.
+He has addressed audiences at San Diego Comic-Con, Enterprise 2.0, CeBIT, UBTech, The Front End of Innovation, The National Association of Workforce Boards, ProjectWorld, KMWorld, SAE International, Computers and Libraries, The CIO Association of Canada and Future Trends.
+He was a delegate to China’s World Cultural Forum in 2012, where he presented on global collaboration.
+(Click here for a full list of speaking engagements).

-Rasmus attended the University of California at Santa Cruz and received a certificate in intelligent systems engineering from the University of California at Irvine.
+Rasmus teaches scenario planning at the University of Washington.
 He is the former Visiting Liberal Arts Fellow at Bellevue College in Bellevue, WA where he continues to teach social media.
 Rasmus has also served as a member of the Faculty Academy at Pinchot University in Seattle, WA.
+He attended the University of California at Santa Cruz and received a certificate in intelligent systems engineering from the University of California at Irvine.

 - “Exploring Microsoft Future of Work Scenarios: Implications for Higher Education” Innovate.
 Fischler School of Education and Human Services, Nova Southeastern University.
 February/March 2009.